USF-ML2/TensorFlow/README.md

 ## TensorFlow

 This repository will hold a series of posts in incremental order, for easing into TensorFlow and Deep Neural Networks.
-I'll try to

-Eventually it will also hold the code.

 Order: